coddingtonbear/django-mailbox/docs/topics/mailbox_types.rst

   ============ ============== =================================================================================================================================================================
   POP3         ``pop3://``    Can also specify SSL with ``pop3+ssl://``
   IMAP         ``imap://``    Can also specify SSL with ``imap+ssl://``, or specify a folder to save processed messages into by appending ``?archive=my_archive_folder`` to the end of the URI.
-  Maildir      ``maildir://``
+  Gmail IMAP   ``gmail+ssl://`` Password is ignored if oauth2 succeeds, but can be used as a fallback Maildir      ``maildir://``
   Mbox         ``mbox://``
   Babyl        ``babyl://``